Bariatric Revisional Surgery

 After a person has weight loss surgery, there is always the chance that an additional surgery will have to take place.
 If it does, the procedure will be referred to as a revisional bariatric surgery.
 The purpose of a revisional surgery is to repair or improve the effects of the first surgery.
-At Plano Surgical our bariatric surgeons can help you determine whether or not you are in need of revisional bariatric surgery.
+At Expert Surgical in Plano, Texas, our bariatric surgeons can help you determine whether or not you are in need of revisional bariatric surgery.

 The main goal of weight loss surgery is to help a person lose excess weight.
 Most people who qualify for bariatric surgery have to be anywhere from 150 to 300 pounds overweight.
 The surgery itself is intended to result in a person eating less, which results in losing weight; however, the effectiveness is not always obtained the first time around.
 When this happens, revisional bariatric surgery will be needed.